secarrel/Bird_Count/README.md

 - [Mallanna](https://fonts.google.com/?query=Mallanna ) is used for secondary text.
 Most paragraphs, h5 and h6 elements use this font.
 I chose it for its clarity and similar letter structure to Laila.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site.
-There are useful for making buttons, input fields and links clear for the user.
+These are useful for making buttons, input fields and links clear for the user.

 ## User Stories